-Pacific Handy Cutter Inc. (PHC) followed a well-worn path in 2005 when it outsourced production of its S4 safety cutter to a contract manufacturer in Jiangsu Province, China.
+Pacific Handy Cutter Inc. (PHC) followed a well-worn path when it outsourced production of its S4 safety cutter to a contract manufacturer in Jiangsu Province, China.
 But when it came time to launch its next-generation S8-series carton cutters to replace the S4, PHC executives determined that manufacturing in the United States was a better choice.
-Rising labor costs, long lead times, and quality issues drove the decision to reshore.
+Rising labor costs, long lead times, and quality issues drove the decision to reshore their core product line.

-“We wanted better control over the manufacturing process and believed we could produce the product faster here in the United States as opposed to all the back and forth we experienced with the Chinese manufacturer,” says Mark Marinovich, PHC's President and CEO.
+“We wanted better control over the manufacturing process and believed we could produce the product faster here in the United States as opposed to all the back and forth we experienced with the Chinese manufacturer.

 Challenge: Meeting customer delivery and pricing expectations for new S-8 series carton cutters.